aaaapai/MobileGL/README.md

 # MobileGL

 > [!NOTE]
-> **Important Note**: The project in this fork is undergoing a complete redesign and rewrite.
+> **Important Note**: The project is undergoing a complete redesign and rewrite.
 The previous implementations have been removed or replaced.

 ## Third party components